Oral-History:Thomas Goldsmith

 Goldsmith:

 I believe it is sixty cycles.
 But in England, Holland, and many European countries the power frequency was fifty cycles per second rather than sixty.
 So they settled on 625 lines per picture at fifty fields of twenty-five frames per second in the picture transmission phase, which comes out to about the same number of horizontal lines per second.
 The United States is 15,750 lines per second and in England by going to 625 at fifty instead of 525 at sixty, it comes out about the same sort of sets, so they are reasonably compatible except when the modulation is turned the other way and the sound is above instead of below.
 There are other factors in the standards internationally that have a lot to do with it, especially when you get to color television.
-Color television is of interest to Alan Dumont Laboratories in that Alan patented some cathode ray tubes with three color phosphorous.
+Color television is of interest to Allen Du Mont Laboratories in that Allen patented some cathode ray tubes with three-color phosphorus.
 I've got records of the early patents of that day.
 He had built those before I even started with him in 1936: I think about 1933 he was building color television tubes or color cathode ray tubes and got some patents on the application.
-He used to go up to the Jersey Ink Company Mines and pull out fluorescent material in crude rock form and reprocess them with Al Steadman, his brother-in-law, whose chemical knowledge was used for it.
+He used to go up to the [New] Jersey Zinc Company mines and pull out fluorescent material in crude rock form and reprocess them with Al Steadman, his brother-in-law, whose chemical knowledge was used for it.
 They put several different color phosphors in the tubes and I know Bell Labs has used different color tubes for different purposes.
 One with blue phosphors for photographic recording, one with green phosphors for high visible brightness because oligonite puts out a lot of light with green light.
-Of course a blend of phosphorous gives a black-and-white tube and a mixture of phosphorous with red, blue, and green compounds gives a P4 or white tube.
-Of course, later on various colors had been used for cathode ray tubes, some with long persistence and some with short persistence for applications of this sort.
+Of course a blend of phosphorus gives a black-and-white tube and a mixture of phosphorus with red, blue, and green compounds gives a P4 or white tube.
+Of course, later on various colors had been used for cathode-ray tubes, some with long persistence and some with short persistence for applications of this sort.

 Early TV Experiments at Bell Labs